Oldsmobile F-Series

-The Oldsmobile F-Series was built from the 1928 through 1938.
+The Oldsmobile F-Series was a pre-WWII passenger car built from the 1928 through 1938 model years.
 The first generation continued the tradition of adding a series number for each model year; F-28, F-29, F-30 and F-31.
 The second generation, signified by a completely new bodystyle appearance was built from 1932 through 1938, all having been manufactured in Lansing, Michigan.
 1926 saw the introduction of GM's most recognized business model, the use of common platforms shared amongst the brands, and Oldsmobile and Buick shared the GM B platform.
 The F-Series was shared with the Buick Master Six and was also known as the Oldsmobile Six which was introduced as a name earlier in 1913.